-Job placement and career planning services are provided for Belhaven College students and alumni through the Office of Career Development, located in Preston 211.
-Furnishing career information, making placement referrals, arranging for employers to interview on campus, and establishing internship opportunities are functions included in the scope of Career Development.
+Job placement and career planning services are provided for Belhaven College students and alumni through the office of student life, located in Preston Hall, Room 211.
+Furnishing career information, arranging for employers to interview on campus, and establishing internship opportunities are functions included in the scope of career development.

 Opportunities for part-time and summer employment are offered as well.
-In addition, seminars on various topics including resume writing, interviewing skills, and business etiquette are provided throughout the year.
-Through ethics classes and by video tape in the Career Center, students who are undecided in their majors are guided through a course of programs that aid in their career and major decisions.
+Through ethics classes and by videotape in the career center, students who are undecided in their majors are guided through a course of programs that aid in their career and major decisions.
 An interactive computer program aids the undecided student on career choices and provides detailed information on specific occupations.

-The Career Center networks with local companies to set up opportunities for students to interview both on campus and at the job site.
+The career center networks with local companies to set up opportunities for students to interview both on campus and at the job site.